 Just as politicians who lead during times of international conflict or emergency benefit from increased approval ratings, a phenomenon known as the “rally effect,” company leaders who can demonstrate resilience can improve employee engagement in a difficult time and up employee retention in the long term.

-One of the biggest challenges for HR that companies are facing during COVID-19 is the scope of the disruption.
+One of the biggest HR challenges during covid that companies are regularly facing is the scope of the disruption.
 With schools and non-essential businesses closed or moving online, employees will need flexibility and understanding as they try to re-establish a work-life balance.
-Companies can support employees who are quarantined or self-isolated by expanding paid time off policies or facilitating remote work.
+Companies can support employees who are quarantined or self-isolated by expanding paid time off policies or facilitating them in working remotely.

 Although only 5.3% of employees worked from home in 2018, remote work has quickly become the standard model during the pandemic.